ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     in response to any [single token request](#request-resource-single), or receiving a different number of tokens than specified in the [multiple token request](#request-resource-multiple).
 The labels of the returned additional tokens are chosen by the AS.
-The client MUST be able to tell from the token response where and how it can use the each access tokens. [[ Editor's note: This functionality is controversial at best as it requires significantly more complexity on the client in order to solve one class of AS/RS deployment choices. ]]
+The RC MUST be able to tell from the token response where and how it can use each of the access tokens. [[ Editor's note: This functionality is controversial at best as it requires significantly more complexity on the client in order to solve one class of AS/RS deployment choices. ]]